Peer-Guided Study Groups

 How do they work?

 Any student enrolled in the accompanying course can join a Study Group.
 Students who are looking for a supportive, community-oriented learning experience and some additional support with the course may find the Study Groups particularly useful.
-Groups can fill up quickly, so we encourage students to sign up early.
+If you are enrolled in one of the supported courses, you will receive information on registration at the beginning of the quarter.

 What is the benefit?